12 Reasons Construction Companies Fail (And How to Avoid Each One)

 3. Lack of Agreed Upon Payment Schedules

 A structured payment schedule on every estimate and contract protects your cash flow from day one.
 A payment schedule that requires the company to finance parts of the job will consume cash flow.
-And in doing so, ultimately limit success.
-Instead, ensure that payment schedules cover, at minimun, job expenses and associated overhead.
+And in doing so, limit success.
+Instead, make sure payment schedules cover, at minimum, job expenses and associated overhead.
 Projul’s estimating and invoicing features make it easy to set deposit requirements and progress payments, and contractors report a 32% profit increase with proper billing structure.

 In my experience, a 40% down payment on approved estimates and change orders works best.
 Have the customer follow up with weekly or biweekly progress payments that coincide with the percentage of completed work as outlined on the estimate.
 Customers rarely have a problem with well-documented and communicated payment schedules.